dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ~~~~~
 {: #fig-recursive-signaling title="Recursive Signaling"}

-In {{fig-recursive-signaling}} above, client Cc signals a request for mitigation
+In {{fig-recursive-signaling}}, client Cc signals a request for mitigation
 across inter-domain signaling session A to the DOTS server Sn belonging to the
 example.net domain.
 DOTS server Sn enables mitigation on mitigator Mn.
 DOTS
 server Sn is half of DOTS gateway Gn, being deployed logically back-to-back with